luigisaetta/hf-audio-datasets/README.md

 * copy files from/to OCI Object Storage, using ocifs
 * create the Audio dataset from files
 * effective Data Augmentation for ASR
+* merge two datasets to have a bigger one
 * evaluate WER

 ## Code examples